skalenetwork/sgxwallet/README.md

 ## Prerequisites

 To build and run sgxd, you'll need Intel SGX capable hardware.
+Most Intel chips that were produced after 2015 support SGX.

+* Enter BIOS of you machine and check that it includes SGX options.
 * Check that SGX is set in BIOS as `enabled` or `software-controlled`.
 * Install SGX driver located in scripts directory.

 Sgxd has been tested on Ubuntu\* Linux\* 18.04